 A: There are two primary full instrumental groups:

 - Symphonic Band (Intermediate / More Advanced players)

-We also have two levels of jazz groups, a novice and a more advanced group, and a chorus
+We also have two levels of jazz groups, a novice and a more advanced group.

 Q: I see that there are also small group ensembles.
 How will that work?
 Will there be coaching?

 A: We will have scheduled ensembles such as clarinet choir, flute choir, horn ensemble, low brass ensemble, Klezmer band, etc., which will meet daily under the guidance of our specialists.
+We also offer a Chamber Music Course track which you can register for and will be assigned to a group and given music prior to arriving at camp.
 You may also create your own small group, duos, trios, quintets, etc., either bringing your own music or borrowing music from the library.
-Or some people just like to practice with a practice buddy.
-There will be a Participants’ Performance Night near the end of the week for anyone wishing to perform solo or in a small ensemble.
+Some people just like to practice with a practice buddy.
+There will be a Camper’s Casual Concert at the end of the week for anyone wishing to perform solo or in a small ensemble.
 Spouse/Friends who play string instruments or recorder are encouraged to attend and create a string or recorder ensemble!

 Q: Tell me more about the seminars.

-A: Each day, we will offer several seminars presenting all different kinds of information about music.
+A: Each day, we offer several seminars presenting all different kinds of information about music.
 These topics will be determined by camper interest and staff expertise.
-Possible seminar topics include, Music Theory, Jazz Improvisation, Sight-reading clinics, PDQ Bach (who??
-JS Bach’s fictional 21st son – one of the greatest parodies in music!), Science of Sound, or other such interesting topics.
-Other possibilities during this time period may include daily drop-in jam sessions in various styles, such as blues, Celtic, Bluegrass, Klezmer etc. Final registration for seminars & ensembles will happen in the summer.
+Possible seminar topics include, Music Theory, Jazz Improvisation, Science of Sound, or other such interesting topics.
+Final registration for seminars & ensembles will happen in the summer.

 Q: How do I get the seminars & ensemble that I want?
 Is there a limit on participation?